Exploring Dominance and Submission: A Guide to Safe and Fun Play

 • Trust: This play requires deep trust.
 It can cause strong emotional and physical reactions.
 Both partners need to feel safe and comfortable with the process.

 Consent and communication are the foundation of any submissive and dominant sex.
-Partners should discuss their desires, limits, and expectations beforehand.
+Partners should discuss their desires, limits, assumptions, and expectations beforehand.
 Creating a safe, open space for this talk is crucial.
 D/s play is about mutual enjoyment and connection.
 Both partners’ well-being should always come first.

 How to Ensure Safety and Consent